KinzaRehman/KinzaRehman/README.md

 - 👀 I am a data enthusiast with over 3 years of experience.
 I love using data to create solutions for reiterative problems.
 With time and practice theres nothing you can't learn!

 - 🌱 I’m currently learning SQL, Python use cases in machine learning and artifical intelligence.
 - 💞️ I'm working towards getting my masters in computer engineering and data statistics.
+- Please check out my personal portfoilio website https://sites.google.com/view/kinzarehman/home
 - 📫 You can reach me at kinzar689@gmail, or my linked in www.linkedin.com/in/kinza-rehman-378aa921a :)

 <!---